Mission and Aims

 • automated platforms for high-throughput shoot and root phenotyping

-• database solutions for multi-dimensional plant phenomics data
+• database solutions for plant phenomics and environmental data

-• workflows for application towards systematic plant phenotyping
+• workflows, standards, and guidelines for plant phenotyping

-Quantitative analyses of the plant phenome by high-throughput and non-invasive phenotyping.
+Quantitative analyses of the plant phenome by high-throughput non-invasive root and shoot phenotyping.

 Jülich Plant Phenotyping Center 2

-JPPC actively cooperates with both academic and industrial partners and enables access to state-of-the-art phenotyping systems and experimental procedures developed at IBG-2: Plant Sciences.
-The JPPC capacities for plant phenotyping are currently used in national and international research networks such as DPPN (German Plant Phenotyping Network) and EPPN2020 (European Plant Phenotyping Network).
-The access for selected users and collaborative projects includes the use of the infrastructure as well as logistic, technological and scientific support required to conduct the proposed experiment.
+The developed methods can be used for crops, including special and niche crops, with and without storage roots, as well as for herbal, aromatic or medicinal plants in the frame of basic and applied research questions.
+JPPC actively cooperates with both academic and industrial partners and enables access to state-of-the-art phenotyping platforms.
+The JPPC capacities for plant phenotyping are currently used in national and international research networks such as the German Plant Phenotyping Network (DPPN), AgroServ and Microbes4Climate .
+The access for selected users and collaborative projects includes the use of the infrastructure as well as logistic, technological, and scientific support required to conduct the proposed experiments.

 Dr. Kerstin Nagel